slowernews/wisdom-tldr/chapters/chapter_3_action.md

 # 3.2 - On executing

 ## On starting and timing

-> *'A year from now, you will wish you had started today.' -- Karen Lamb*

-Just start.
-Stop making resolutions and start making something.

-> *'The journey of a thousand miles begins with a single step' -- Lao Tzu*

-> *'You don't have to be great to start, but you have to start to be great.' -- Zig Ziglar*

-> *'Waiting for troubles to come to you will only multiply them and give them a deadly momentum.'*

-> *'A good plan, violently executed now, is better than a perfect plan next week.' -- General George Patton*

-> *'If everybody contemplates the infinite instead of fixing the drains, many of us will die of cholera.' -- John Rich*

-> *'Do not wait to strike till the iron is hot; but make it hot by striking.' -- Yeats*

-> *'Start where you are.
-Use what you have.
-Do what you can.' -- Arthur Ashe*

-### Why people procrastinate?

-- [Perfectionism](chapter_1_self.md#on-perfectionism).
-You fear releasing something unimportant, so you don’t release anything at all.
-- Fear (of change).
-Procrastination is deeply tied to anxiety.
-We distract ourselves because we are not willing to face up with what bothers us.
-- Lack of urgency / deadlines (the panic monster).
-Pressed by circumstances, we feel unusually energized and focused.
-What gets measured gets done.
-- No inspiration.
-The inspiration you are waiting for, in order to start, is on the other side of starting.
-Momentum generates motivation.
-Inspiration is for amateurs.
-- No opportunities.
-When hope disappears, so does action.
-- No preparation.
-You can learn while you do it.

-> *'One of the counterintuitive things that I've learned is that procrastination is often a side-effect of perfectionism.' -- bane_HN*

-> *'The more something threatens your identity, the more you will avoid it.' -- Manson’s Law of Avoidance*

-> *'Go and do the things you can’t.
-That is how you get to do them.' -- Pablo Picasso*

-> *'If opportunity doesn't knock, build a door.' -- Milton Berle*

 <!--
 At some point, the pain of not doing it becomes greater than the pain of doing it